jeffchi/secure-build-cli/README.md

 ```

 ## Manifest file
 The SBS instance creates a manifest file at each successful build as a snapshot of build materials for audit purposes.
 The developer can verify the integrity of the built image and the artifacts used for building the image.
-Using this Manifest is optional.
+Using this Manifest file is optional.

 ## How to store Manifest file in IBM Cloud Object Storage